cosmicespresso/newbrowsers_prototype1/README.md

 What if browsers looked different?

-Run `electron .` to compile and enjoy browsing!
+Run `electron .` to compile and `electron-packager browser/ new_browser --platform=darwin` to package.

-Built with `electron v8.0.1`.

 ![screenshot](screenshot.png)